Governor's Office of Highway Safety in Georgia

 (Taxicab is defined as a motor vehicle used to transport passengers for a fare and is fitted with a taxi meter to compute such fare.
 Public transit vehicle is defined as a bus, van, or rail car used for the transportation of passengers within a system that receives a subsidy from tax revenues or is operated under a franchise contract with a county or municipality of this state).

-6) My son rides a school bus to Headstart at our local elementary school.
+My son rides a school bus to HeadStart at our local elementary school.
 Does state law require him to ride in a child safety seat on the bus?

-However, children age 12 and under should ride in the back seat of the vehicle whenever possible as the back seat is the safest position for children.
+However, children aged 12 and under should ride in the back seat of the vehicle whenever possible as the back seat is the safest position for children.

 It states: “a child under age 8 may only be in the front seat, properly restrained in a car seat or booster seat when: